-When you do find your plot you can use Google Earth to save an image of the site before work starts and wait for updates when your house is finished.
+When you do find your plot you can use Google Earth to save an image of the site before work starts and wait for updates before screen grabbing another when your house is finished.

 Ordnance survey maps are great for analyzing features in the area and provide different information for your desktop study than the aerial images.
 Reading the contours can you give you a more accurate impression of the topography of the site and surrounding area and most other natural and man made features will be represented by symbols on the maps.
 You can view maps at Ordnance Survey Online

 A bit of a mouthful – but you can use it to assess the neighbourhood of your potential plot, including what the neighbours are like, which papers they read, what they do in their leisure time, age ranges and income etc.

 All sounds very Big Brother doesn’t it!
 But there’s no doubt that it’s a helpful tool when you’re trying to get a feel for an area you’re not familiar with.

 This information is gold dust for companies and organisations to identify and target customers and as such most of the information providers charge for it.
 There are a few free sources though and by entering the postcode into the search box on websites such as Open Geodemographics, a wealth of information is displayed about the typical profile of the residents.
 It’s worth noting that it is not always 100% representative of the area but it’s worth a look all the same.

 A little more research on Government websites, The Office for National Statistics, The Highways Agency, Environment Agency and property websites like Rightmove, will open up a wealth of local information on amenities, schools, council tax bands, transport links, leisure facilities, crime statistics, development plans etc.

 Ideally you want some planning permission in place before you buy and the agent’s information should have details of any approvals.